Keystroke Dynamics: Concepts, Techniques, and Applications: Keystroke Feature Engineering Approaches

-Throughout the following section the impact of different data preprocessing techniques is described.
-The performances of keystroke authentication algorithms depend largely on keystroke data that is used for authentication.
-So it is important to determine which type of data can give the best result.
+Throughout the following section, the impact of different keystroke feature engineering techniques is described.
+The performances of keystroke authentication algorithms depend largely on keystroke data/keystroke features that are used for authentication, so it is important to determine which features give the best results.